A $100,000 virtual trading account awaits you. Click any section title to read more.

-This brings up a dialog box with a series of tab, each of which has a distinct purpose.
-You start off with a fake $100,000 in trading capital, which represents $200,000 in buying power for equities (cash only for options).
+This brings up a dialog box with a series of tabs, each of which has a distinct purpose.
+You start off with a virtual $100,000 in trading capital, which represents $200,000 in buying power for equities (cash only for options).

 For creating and executing trades, there is the Trade tab.
 (The web page for placing a trade is here).
 The default trade type is just for equities, so it is quite simple:

 But you can also enter complex options trades.
 The entry fields are all self-explanatory.
 You can click on the “Add Leg” button for each new option leg you’d like to enter.
 If you make a mistake, you can click the “X” next to any leg in order to delete it.